OptimisticLock/hangman/README.md

 * letters in orders of occurrence
 * use the dictionary
-* cache and reuse tokens or their subsets.
+* cache and reuse tokens or their subsets: https://github.com/OptimisticLock/hangman/blob/master/debug/Heuristics.md